Beef Steak

 Understanding the key chemical compounds helps explain why beef steak pairs well with certain ingredients.

-Iron-containing protein responsible for red color and mineral/iron taste notes; breaks down during cooking
+Iron-containing protein responsible for red color and meaty aroma; breaks down during cooking, contributing to savory, slightly metallic notes

-B vitamins that contribute subtle sweetness during Maillard browning and support energy metabolism
+B vitamins that contribute to overall nutrition and support energy metabolism

 Quick Tips